weaviate/weaviate-io/developers/weaviate/model-providers/databricks/index.md

 :::info Added in `v1.26.3`
 :::

 Databricks offers a wide range of models for natural language processing and generation.
-Weaviate seamlessly integrates with Databricks' Foundation Model APIs, allowing users to leverage Databricks' models directly within the Weaviate database.
+Weaviate seamlessly integrates with Databricks' Foundation Model APIs, allowing users to leverage Databricks' models directly from the Weaviate database.

 These integrations empower developers to build sophisticated AI-driven applications with ease.